rapidstream-org/rapidstream-tapa/docs/user/getting_started.rst

   ./vadd --bitstream=vecadd.xo 1000

-See the
-:ref:`TAPA RTL Simulation tutorial <tutorial/fast_cosim:TAPA RTL Simulation>` for more details.
+See :ref:`RTL Simulation <user/cosim:RTL Simulation>` for more details.